quantify-os/quantify-scheduler/docs/source/reference/qblox/Cluster.md

 ### Marker configuration

-The markers can be configured by adding a `"marker_debug_mode_enable"` key to I/O configurations.
-If the value is set to True, the operations defined for this I/O will be accompanied by a 4 ns trigger pulse on the marker located next to the I/O port.
+The markers can be configured by adding a `"marker_debug_mode_enable"` key to channel configurations.
+If the value is set to True, the operations defined for this channel will be accompanied by a 4 ns trigger pulse on the marker located next to the channel port.
 The marker will be pulled high at the same time as the module starts playing or acquiring.
 ```{code-block} python
 ---